 - Leads to weight gain.

-Follow these measures when you add paneer in your pregnancy diet:
+Follow these measures when you add paneer to your pregnancy diet:

 - Make sure the paneer you choose is made from pasteurized milk.